Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 ### The `brutefir_config` file

-You can begin from one of the provided loudspeaker examples as a template for customizing your `brutefir_config` file.
+You can begin from one of the provided loudspeaker examples as a template for customizing your `brutefir_config` file, please check:

+    [  ] sampling_rate

+    [  ] Tune properly the convolver's partition size, depending on your CPU available power, e.g.:

+            filter_length:      16384 ;     # not partitioned

+            filter_length:      4096,4 ;    # 4 partitions, more CPU is needed.

     [  ] Sound card out channels map